 By Torie Ross

-Set along Colombia’s Caribbean coastline, the Parque Nacional Natural Tayrona is treasured among locals and a must see for many visitors to the South American country.
 Colombia is increasingly known for its jaw-dropping beaches and Tayrona is no exception.
-From the expanses of sandy beach to the desert-like conditions of the park’s western region, to the lush rainforest of the eastern region, Tayrona National Park is awash with jaw dropping scenery and exotic wildlife.
+If you only make time for one beach during your trip to Colombia, this should be it.
+From the expanses of sandy beach to the desert-like conditions of the park’s western region, to the lush rainforest of the eastern region, Tayrona National Park is awash with incredible scenery and exotic wildlife.

 The Tayrona National Park covers more than 37,000 acres and reaches all the way from Bahia de Taganga to the mouth of the Rio Piedras, so a visit can be both exhilarating and overwhelming.
 However, with so many options for accommodation, activities and transportation, it is easy to make the most of any visit.